How the people around you shape your biology, and what happens when they're not there

 The Cholinergic Anti-Inflammatory Pathway

-A 2024 paper in Ageing Research Reviews proposes HRV as a feasible biomarker of aging, noting that the autonomic nervous system imbalance seen in aging (heightened sympathetic activity, attenuated parasympathetic function) creates a pro-inflammatory state.
+According to a 2024 paper published in Ageing Research Reviews, HRV is a feasible biomarker of aging.
+That paper notes that the autonomic nervous system imbalance seen in aging (heightened sympathetic activity, attenuated parasympathetic function) creates a pro-inflammatory state.
 Social engagement, by enhancing vagal tone, may directly counteract this age-related shift.

 What Do the Blue Zones Teach Us?

-The Blue Zones, five regions where people live to 100 at ten times the rate of the rest of the world, offer real-world evidence for the longevity effects of social connection7.
+The Blue Zones are five regions where people live to 100 at ten times the rate of the rest of the world.
+They offer real-world evidence for the longevity effects of social connection7.

 Loved Ones First.
 Centenarians keep aging parents and grandparents nearby or in the home.
 They commit to a life partner (associated with up to 3 additional years of life expectancy) and invest heavily in their children.